Joseph Wood, Dolley (Payne) Todd Madison, 1817. Oil on canvas. Virginia Historical Society, 1967.14.

 Women & the American Story is the educators’ companion to the Center for Women’s History, addressing a difficulty that teachers have long encountered in their classrooms: the scarcity of material to bring women’s stories into the mainstream history curriculum.
 When complete, it will span the full survey of American history, connecting teachers and their students to a trove of resources that can be seamlessly integrated into the U.S. history survey to more accurately represent women’s roles in the nation’s story.

 The planned ten units include:

-The first unit to appear is Unit 3: The New Republic and Early Reformers, 1790–1848.
-Launched with the grand opening of the Center for Women’s History in spring 2017, it draws on the inaugural exhibition, titled Saving Washington, on view from the Center’s opening through July 28, 2017.
-We will launch two new units each year until Women and the American Story is complete.
-The curriculum will continue to evolve thereafter to incorporate the latest research generated by the Center for Women’s History and exhibitions at the New-York Historical Society.
+We will launch two new units each year until 2022.
+The curriculum will evolve thereafter to incorporate the latest research generated by the Center for Women’s History and exhibitions at the New-York Historical Society.

 When women’s stories are included in the classroom, students gain a more comprehensive understanding of our collective history.
 All students, girls in particular, are inspired to engage more deeply with our nation’s past, reflect more knowledgeably on its present, and feel confident about their role in its future.